 Physics is unique.
 No other subject allows you to gain such a deep understanding of the way the world works.
 Physics is both the everyday and the extraordinary, from explaining why the sky is blue, to understanding quantum theory and Einstein’s relativity.
 A Level Physics combines practical investigations and experiments with theoretical ideas, giving you the skills to logically analyse and solve problems; skills which can be applied to any scientific or mathematical challenge.

-Your first year will consist of five topic areas; Particles and Radiation, Waves, Mechanics and Materials, Electricity and Practical and Measurement Skills.
+This course will provide you with the concepts and mathematical tools for a deep understanding of modern physics.
+Your first year will consist of five topic areas: Particles and Radiation, Waves, Mechanics and Materials, Electricity and Practical & Measurement Skills.
 Within these topics you will learn about subatomic particles like the quark and the neutrino, gain a basic understanding of quantum theory and current electricity, and cover forces and mechanics including projectile motion.

 An A Level in Physics is highly regarded by employers and universities.
-Our students go on to study a very wide range of courses.
-From Physics courses such as Astrophysics and Cosmology to Aeronautical, Motorsport or Acoustic Engineering, Medical Physics, Architecture, Geophysics and Computing.
+Our students go on to study a wide range of courses, from Physics based courses such as Astrophysics and Cosmology to Aeronautical, Motorsport or Acoustic Engineering, Medical Physics, Architecture, Geophysics and Computing.

-At least two Bs and three Cs at GCSE, including at least grade B (6) in GCSE Maths and at least a grade B in both GCSE Core and Additional Science, or grade B in GCSE Physics.
+At least two 5s and three 4s at GCSE, including at least a 6 in GCSE Maths and at least a 6 in both GCSE Core and Additional Science, or a 6 in GCSE Physics and one other GCSE Science.

 Over a working lifetime, the average Physics graduate earns 30% more than someone holding just A Levels.
 Physicists also compare well with other graduates: immediately after graduation, students that studied physics generally start on salaries between 14% and 18% higher than the average graduate.